Canada today released the new version of the vaccine against modern covid specifically directed against the Omicron variant.

-It also offers better protection against: the BA.4 and BA.5 lines of the Omicron variant.
+It also provides better protection against: the BA.4 and BA.5 lines of the Omicron variant.

-New versions of immunizers against Covid adapted to the Omicron variant have also just been approved by the European Union and the United States.
+New versions of Covid immunizers adapted to the Omicron variant have also just been approved by the European Union and the United States.

 Moderna’s new vaccine is aimed at people over the age of 12 who have received at least a first dose against Covid-19.

-While Covid vaccines have helped reduce hospitalizations and deaths from this virus first reported in China in late 2019, current immunizations are mainly targeting earlier strains of the disease.
+While Covid vaccines have helped reduce hospitalizations and deaths from this virus that was first reported in China in late 2019, current immunizations are mainly targeting earlier strains of the disease.